csc301-winter-2020/team-project-15-kingsway_college_school/README.md

 ![student storyboard](deliverables/deliverable-1/workflow.jpg)

 # Web Appplication
 The Web application shares all the same features as Mobile, with the addition of the Teacher admin view for moderation.
-Check out the frontend-web folder for more details!
+Check out the `frontend-web` folder for more details!

 ![KCShare Mobile Demo](webscroll.gif)

 # Mobile Application
 The Mobile application is going to be the key platform where students will be able to share and view others' experiential learning.
-Check it out in the frontend-mobile folder of this repository!
+Check it out in the `frontend-mobile` folder!

 ![KCShare Mobile Demo](demo.gif)